Self-esteem should be viewed as a continuum and can be high, medium, or low, and it is often quantified as a number in empirical research.

 For example, they often interpret non critical comments as critical.
 They are more likely to experience social anxiety and low levels of interpersonal confidence.

 This in turn makes social interaction with others difficult as they feel awkward, shy, conspicuous, and unable to adequately express themselves when interacting with others (p.
 409).
 Furthermore, low self-esteem individuals tend to be pessimistic towards people and groups within society.

 Research has also shown that low self-esteem has to linked to an increased risk of teenage pregnancy.

 Guindon (2002) asked school counsellors to list five characteristics that best describe students with low self-esteem.
 Over 1000 words were used and the most common are listed below:

 - Acts out

 Low Self-Esteem in Children

-Socially children with low self-esteem can be withdrawn or shy, and find it difficult to have fun.
-Although they may have a wide circle of friends they are more likely to yield to group pressure and more vulnerable to being bullied.
-At school they avoid trying new things (for fear of failure) and will give up easily.
+Socially children with low self-esteem can be withdrawn or shy and find it difficult to have fun.
+Although they may have a wide circle of friends, they are more likely to yield to group pressure and more vulnerable to bullying.
+At school, they avoid trying new things (for fear of failure) and will give up easily.

 Low Self-Esteem in Teenagers